 Scooting is seldom a cause for concern.
 However, you may consult a doctor in the following scenarios.

 - Some experts note that babies who prefer scooting and skip crawling may not support their body weight on their legs readily (7).
 They may fold their legs at their knees when held in a standing position.
 It may cause them to walk later than usual eventually.
 See a doctor if the baby does not stand when supported at 12 months and does not walk by 18 months (8).

 - The baby shows poor coordination between limbs and awkward body movements while scooting or crawling.

 - The baby only prefers scooting and has low muscle tone (hypotonia), and seems floppy while moving or when held.
-In rare cases, it could be indicative of an underlying neuromuscular disorder (9).
+In rare cases, it could be indicative of an underlying neuromuscular disorderiXA condition that affects the muscles and nerves, leading to muscular pain, numbness, and weakness.
+(9).

-- You suspect or observe other physical, cognitive, or speech-related developmental delays in babies.
+- You suspect or observe other physical, cognitive, or speech-related developmental delaysiXA delay in the typical physical, emotional, or mental growth or development of a child. in babies.

 - Any type of seizures in the past.